tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_measuring_impact.md

 Also, metrics are essential for business reasons: upper management will invariably ask you for metrics of some kind (because what you can't measure, you can't manage).
 Metrics will also be key if you're making the case for a promotion (leveling up) or defending your performance during annual review time.
 Ultimately, though, you need metrics to answer this question: Is what I'm doing making a difference?

 Despite the importance of metrics about documentation quality, they are an elusive, holy-grail type task that almost no one in the industry has nailed down.
 How do you know if your docs are any good?
 The first response people usually give is that you measure documentation quality through user feedback.
-In this section, I'll explain why this approach is problematic.
+In this section, I'll explain why trying to measure documentation by collecting user feedback is problematic.

 * TOC
 {:toc}